kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![Buffalo Springfield 2](../../content/tweets/august-comms/matthew/buffalo-springfield-2.png)
 ![Buffalo Springfield 3](../../content/tweets/august-comms/matthew/buffalo-springfield-3.png)](https://x.com/1FRGVN/status/1693018197325197534)

-- Note, also, my caginess and the reference to a conversation without getting blocked which I believe is a reference to me [trying to communicate with the trumpet teacher in April](april.md#disclosing-child-sexual-abuse-to-the-trumpet-teacher) after getting blocked.
+- Note, also, my caginess and the reference to a conversation without getting blocked which I believe is a reference to me [trying to communicate with the trumpet teacher in April](april.md#disclosing-child-sexual-abuse) after getting blocked.
 - There's no further interaction between us until 7th October.

 ![Matthew on 7th October](../../content/tweets/august-comms/matthew/matthew-october-7.png)

+- Blimey, why 7th October?
+Are they Nazis?
 - Is Matthew confirming what's been going on for me in this tweet?
 - On the 8th October, he replies to an ironic post in a manner that made no sense to me at the time, and now makes me shudder.